gpratte/texastoc-v2-angular/README.md

 Copied the supplies html (there is no css) from the wireframes repo.

-Diff this branch to the previous branch to see the changes.

 Create the src/app/supply/model directory and created the following classes
 * Supplies
 * Supply